VasileiosBouzas/MeshPolygonization/README.md

 ## Structure
 This repository is structured as follows:
   - The **data** directory stores some mesh models of urban buildings.
 The results will also be written into this directory by default.
   - The **src** directory contains the source code.

 ## Build

 *MeshPolygonization* depends on CGAL.
 Please make sure CGAL exists on your machine before you build the program.
-During the development of *MeshPolygonization*, [CGAL v4.13](https://github.com/CGAL/cgal/releases/tag/releases/CGAL-4.13) was used and later [CGAL v5.1](https://github.com/CGAL/cgal/releases/tag/v5.1) has also been tested.
+During the development of *MeshPolygonization*, [CGAL v4.13](https://github.com/CGAL/cgal/releases/tag/releases/CGAL-4.13) was used, and later [CGAL v5.1](https://github.com/CGAL/cgal/releases/tag/v5.1) has also been tested.
  Newer versions should also work.

 To build *MeshPolygonization*, you need [CMake](https://cmake.org/download/) (`>= 3.1`) and of course a compiler